jpreardon/float-plan/WORKLOG.md

   - Generate plan model and plans controller
   - Add routes
   - Add new view, as well as new and create actions.
 Change name of tide column to current.
+  - Add some helper text to the new float plan form

 ## 2019-05-12